andreashandel/flowdiagramr/auxiliary/Thoughts and ToDo.md

 - There can never be too much documentation/comments :)

-- getting the default values for make_diagram by pulling them from get_diagram_settings_default is I think not ideal.
-I can easily see myself changing the defaults in make_diagram and forgetting to do it in that other R script.
-Could you instead pull the defaults using something like args(make_diagram) or formals(make_diagram) and getting rid of get_diagraim_settings_default altogether?

 - General thought: There seems to be some overlap between functionality (e.g. processing flows, etc.) done in flowdiagramr and done in modelbuilder.
 Since I want to use the flowdiagramr functionality in modelbuilder, I think we'll make modelbuilder depend on flowdiagramr.
 That means we could think about structuring the 2 packages such that certain helper functions live inside flowdiagramr and are used there and also in modelbuilder.
 E.g. add_plus_signs is likely one.
 Or get_vars_pars.
 I'm not sure how to best go about starting that integration, but we should discuss.

 - If possible/code doesn't get too confusing, use explicit package::function() syntax in code, makes it easier to see in which package a function lives.